KhronosGroup/Vulkan-Hpp/vk_raii_ProgrammingGuide.md

 Moreover, the actual function pointer handling is done automatically by `vk::raii::Context`, `vk::raii::Instance`, and `vk::raii::Device`.
 That is, you always use the correct device-specific functions, no matter how many devices you're using.

-Note, though, that there are a few classes, like `vk::raii::CommanPool` and `vk::raii::DescriptorSet`, that need some special handling that deviates from what you can do with the pure C-API or the wrapper classes in the vk-namespace.
+Note, though, that there are a few classes, like `vk::raii::CommandPool` and `vk::raii::DescriptorSet`, that need some special handling that deviates from what you can do with the pure C-API or the wrapper classes in the vk-namespace.